 About the HNC Construction programme

-Applicants are required to hold a BTEC Level 3 Construction, NVQ Level 3 in Construction Trades, A Level in a relevant subject supported by GCSE grades at A* to C and/or 9 to 4 (or equivalent), Access to Higher Education Diploma or other related Level 3 qualifications.
-Related Construction work and site experience is an advantage.
+Applicants are required to hold a BTEC Level 3 Construction, NVQ Level 3 in Construction Trades, A Level in a relevant subject, supported by GCSE grades at A* to C and/or 9 to 4 (or equivalent).
+Applicants with no formal academic qualifications will be considered on credit.
+Related construction work and site experience is an advantage.

 What you will learn